-The Secretary of State's guidance at paragraph 13.55 reinforces the view that planning and licensing are separate regulatory regimes and that licence applications may be made before a planning application.
+The Secretary of State's guidance in paragraph 14.64 and 14.65 reinforces the view that planning and licensing are separate regulatory regimes and that licence applications may be made before a planning application.
 However, in the light of experience, whilst wishing to ensure the independence of the two regimes we also wish to see consistency between the two.